zendrive/docs/api/api_endpoints.rst

     "driving_behavior.event_rating", "A collection of various events for the driver during the interval specified.
 Note that each event here is an average of daily event ratings for the driver over the given interval."
     "driving_behavior.event_rating.hard_brake_rating", "Average hard brake rating of the driver at the end of the given date range."
     "driving_behavior.event_rating.phone_use_rating", "Average phone use rating of the driver at the end of the given date range."
-    "driving_behavior.event_rating.rapid_acceleration_rating", "Average rapid acceleration of the driver at the end of the given date range."
+    "driving_behavior.event_rating.hard_turn_rating", "Average hard turn rating of the driver at the end of the given date range."
     "driving_behavior.event_rating.overspeeding_rating", "Average overspeeding rating of the driver at the end of the given date range."
     "daily_driving_behavior[i]","Scores for each day in the date range requested."
     "daily_driving_behavior[i].date", "Date for which scores are provided in this tuple.
 Date format is YYYY-MM-DD."